 Workplace Practices, Policies, and Procedures:

 - Employees are required to wear a mask or face covering that covers their mouth and nose when in the workplace when a distance of 6 feet cannot be maintained, except where doing so would inhibit or otherwise impair employee health.
 Failure to wear face masks may result in referral to Human Resources for review and resolution in accordance with their collective bargaining agreement, including disciplinary action or termination.
-Policy can be found here.
-HR will coordinate response to any requests for altering PPE use by employees.
+Emergency Policy on Masks and/or Face Coverings PDF (login required).
+HR will coordinate response to any requests for altering PPE use by employees

 - Employees and visitors will be required to answer questions through an online form regarding COVID-19 symptoms upon entering our buildings.
-Look for the Employee COVID Screening Sheet or Visitor COVID Screening Sheet found on the HR page of my.alfredstate.edu.
+Look for the Employee COVID Screening Sheet or Visitor COVID Screening Sheet found on the HR page of my.alfredstate.edu (login required).
 The electronic screening form asks employees to answer yes or no to questions and only those that answer yes to one or more questions will be required to follow up with HR.
 Specific medical information will not be requested or conveyed on the form.
-Individuals who refuse to answer health screening questions will be asked to leave campus.
+Individuals who refuse to answer health screening questions will be asked to leave campus